 - 2 tablespoons coconut oil ~ Or oil of your choice

-- 1 teaspoon black or brown mustard seeds ~ Yellow will also work
+- 1 teaspoon black or brown mustard seeds ~ Yellow will also work.
+See Notes below.

-- 4 cups green or red cabbage ~ Thinly slice, see Notes below
+- 4 cups red or green cabbage ~ Thinly sliced, see Notes below

 - 1 cup carrot ~ Grated, optional.
 Reduce the cabbage by 1 cup